Irish Hard Court Championships: History

 The Irish Hard Court Championships continued to be held during and after World War Two, a period during which there was no noticeable fall-off in entrants for such tournaments.
 In 1952 the tournament returned to its original venue at Fitzwilliam Lawn Tennis Club, which was then located in Wilton Place.
 The eventual demise of the Irish Hard Court Championships appears to have occurred due to onset of open era tennis starting in 1968.
-It continued to staged until 1973 when it was abolished.
+It continued to be staged until 1973 when it was abolished.